 - The changing landscape of innovation

-- How to conduct interviews with customers and internal clients
+- Conducting interviews with customers and stakeholders

 - Communication techniques and tools for implementing organizational change

 - Up-to-date insights on how to build coalitions of like-minded peers in the organizational context